daily-demos/llm-translator/README.md

 Then, copy `.env.example` to `.env` and add your keys, as well as the URL of the Daily room you want to use for testing.

-Next, run `python daily-llm.py -l spanish` to start a Spanish translator.
+Next, run `python daily-llm.py -i spanish -o english` to start a Spanish-to-English translator.

-Finally, open `llm-translator.html?domain=YOURDOMAIN&room=YOURROOM&host=true` in your browser to join as a host.
-In another tab, open `llm-translator.html?domain=YOURDOMAIN&room=YOURROOM` without `host=true` to join in 'audience mode'.

-If you have access to Deepgram's nova-2 model, you can enable it in `daily-llm.py`.
-See the code comments around line 127 for details.
+There's currently a bug preventing `daily-python` from starting translation in languages other than English, so you'll need to start transcription yourself directly in the browser for now.
+You can do that by running `callObject.startTranscription({"language": "es"});` in a call client with an owner token.